kasra-hosseini/obspyDMT/README.rst

    :scale: 60%
    :align: center

-obspyDMT plots the ray coverage (ray path between each event-station pair) by:
+obspyDMT plots the ray coverage (ray path between each source-receiver pair) by:

 ::